Allegheny-Computer-Science-300-S2021/lab01-johnsc1/writing/reflection.md

  1. What kind of research is this method or tool used for?

+It is used to identify the similarities between different genomes, which helps identify closely related organisms.
+It first requires the completion of whole genome sequencing of all genomes that will be compared.

  2. How does this method or tool work?
 What does it do?

+It can be used in studying harmful organisms, such as in the case of COVID-19, confirming that different version of the virus are indeed a form of the virus when their genetics differ slightly.
+This helps specifically with having as accurate as possible tests and as effective as possible vaccines.
+It can also help identify if certain parts of an organism's genetics increase the likeliness of them contracting a specific illness.

  3. Why do you think that this method or tool was necessary to develop?